A world of digital creatures

 Globster

-Become a playmate for this cheeky little alien.
+Become a playmate for this squishable, squashable little alien.

 SEED

-Draw patterns and choose rules in this Cellular Automata program.
-Small changes can have huge ripple effects.
+Use the touchscreen to draw shapes and choose the rules in this Cellular Automata program.
+Small changes can have huge ripple effects as organic patterns spread across the screen.

 The Mesh